Gower Peninsula: History

-In the caves of Bacon Hole and Minchin Hole on the southern coast of the Gower, remains of Pleistocene aged animals have been found, primarily animals present in the area during the Last Interglacial and the beginning of the Last Glacial Period (around 130-87,000 years ago) when the area had a similar climate to today, including animals such as straight-tusked elephants, the narrow-nosed rhinoceros, bison, cave lions, wolves, cave hyenas (who at times used the caves as dens), red foxes, red deer, roe deer, and fallow deer, as well as woolly mammoths in younger layers, with later layers in the caves dating to cooler phases of the Last Glacial having cold adapted species like reindeer and wolverines.
+In the caves of Bacon Hole and Minchin Hole on the southern coast of the Gower, remains of Pleistocene aged animals have been found, primarily animals present in the area during the Last Interglacial and the beginning of the Last Glacial Period (around 130,000-87,000 years ago) when the area had a similar climate to today, including animals such as straight-tusked elephants, the narrow-nosed rhinoceros, bison, cave lions, wolves, cave hyenas (who at times used the caves as dens), red foxes, red deer, roe deer, and fallow deer, as well as woolly mammoths in younger layers, with later layers in the caves dating to cooler phases of the Last Glacial having cold adapted species like reindeer and wolverines.

 Stone Age

 Wales is known to have been inhabited since at least the Upper Paleolithic period, and the Gower Peninsula has been the scene of several important archaeological discoveries.
-In 1823, archaeologists discovered a fairly complete Upper Paleolithic human male skeleton in Paviland Cave.
-They named their find the Red Lady of Paviland because the skeleton is dyed in red ochre, though later investigators determined it was actually a male.
-This was the first human fossil to have been found anywhere in the world, and is still the oldest ceremonial burial anywhere in Western Europe.
-The most recent re-calibrated radiocarbon dating in 2009 indicates that the skeleton can be dated to around 33,000 Before Present (BP).
+Paviland Cave (also known as Goat's Hole) has yielded stone leaf shaped points of the Lincombian-Ranisian-Jerzmanowician (LRJ) technocomplex, which are now thought to have been produced by some of the oldest modern human groups in Europe.
+While not dated, a LRJ site in Germany has been dated to 45,000 years ago.
+Paviland Cave as well as Long Hole have also yielded artifacts of the later early Upper Palaeolithic Aurignacian technocomplex, which likely date to around or somewhat later than 37,000 years ago.
+Paviland Cave in particular shows the richest evidence for an Aurignacian occupation of any site in Britain.
+In 1823, William Buckland discovered a fairly complete Upper Paleolithic human skeleton in Paviland Cave.
+They named their find the "Red Lady of Paviland", because the skeleton is dyed in red ochre, though later investigators determined it was actually a male.
+This skeleton is one of the oldest ceremonial burial anywhere in Western Europe.
+The most recent re-calibrated radiocarbon dating in 2009 indicates that the skeleton can be dated to around 34,000 Before Present (BP).
+It has been suggested that the skeleton is related to the Aurignacian occupation at Paviland Cave.
+Cat's Hole and Paviland Cave have yielded tanged stone points of the early Gravettian technocomplex, likely dating to around 33,000 years ago.
+Stone tools from Paviland Cave also indicates the occupation of the Gower during the much later late Upper Palaeolithic Creswellian period, around 15-12,000 years ago.
+In 2010, an instructor from Bristol University exploring Cathole Cave discovered a rock drawing of a red deer from the same period.
+This may be the oldest cave art found in Great Britain.

 In 1937 the Parc Cwm long cairn was identified as a Severn-Cotswold type of chambered long barrow.
 Also known as Parc le Breos burial chamber, it is a partly restored Neolithic chambered tomb.
-The megalithic burial chamber, or "cromlech", was built around 6,000 BP.
-In the 1950s, members of Cambridge University excavating in a cave on the peninsula found 300–400 pieces of flint related to toolmaking, and dated it to between 14,000 and 12,000 BC.
-In 2010, an instructor from Bristol University exploring Cathole Cave discovered a rock drawing of a red deer from the same period.
-This may be the oldest cave art found in Great Britain.
+The megalithic burial chamber, or "cromlech", was built around 6,000BP.